kcemenike/AISaturdaysAbeokuta2020/README.md

 - If user types his date of birth, compute the age
 - After age computes, give the opportunity to the user to enter another date of birth

+### Update:

+Once done with the edits in your clone, please commit your code to your repo, then reach out to me in the contact detail below where I'll create a branch for you to do a pull request  into, and I can review your submission

 If you have any issues, kindly reach out via Twitter (@kcemenike or @pydataco), Telegram (@pydataco) or via email (kcemenike [at] live [dot] com)

+# Cheers!!!